MD 452 Mystère II

 The first French transonic aircraft

 The fuselage of the Ouragan was altered in the central compartment to receive a different wing, much more swept back (30° instead of 14°) and with reduced relative thickness ratio, such that transonic phenomena would not be encountered until the aircraft reached much higher velocity.
-The stabilizers, The Mystère II was equipped with the first serial servo-control units manufactured in France (designed and built especially in Saint-Cloud by Dassault).
+The empennages with the unchanged layout above the rear fuselage were homogeneously modified.
+The Mystère II was equipped with the first serial servo-control units manufactured in France (designed and built especially in Saint-Cloud by Dassault).

 The prototype Mystère II 01 (with a Rolls Royce Nene jet engine) first flew out of Istres on February 23, 1951 with Kostia Rozanoff at the helm.